What Is Norovirus?

 10. Fennel Seeds Are Excellent for Nausea and Gas Pain

-Fennel seeds help treat nausea by preventing gas formation in the digestive tract and making existing gas easier to pass.
+Moreover, fennel seeds help treat nausea by preventing gas formation in the digestive tract and making existing gas easier to pass.
 Fennel also contains anesthetic compounds that aid in pain relief.

 Make fennel tea by putting about a teaspoon of fennel seeds into a mug.
 Then, pour over some near-boiling water and let it steep for a few minutes.
 You can also just chew on fennel seeds to overcome nausea.